Zhihan72/Chart2Code/README.md

 Variant Path Sampling

-# Experiment

-## Iterative Preference Training
+# Iterative Preference Training

 This dataset is built on xxx.

 List DPO training process.

-## Evaluation
+# Evaluation

 List scripts for evaluation

 # Acknowledgement

 The code is based on [LLaVA](https://github.com/haotian-liu/LLaVA), [InternVL](https://github.com/OpenGVLab/InternVL), and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
-We adapted part of the [ChartMimic](https://github.com/ChartMimic/ChartMimic)'s codebase in downstream evaluation and generating rewarding signals.
+We adapted part of the [ChartMimic](https://github.com/ChartMimic/ChartMimic)'s codebase in generating rewarding signals and downstream evaluation.
 We greatly appreciate all their contributions to the MLLM community.